 Alexander Rudensky, PhD

 Dr. Rudensky is an elected Member of the National Academy of Sciences, and National Academy of Medicine, and a Fellow of the American Academy of Arts and Sciences.
 He has been named a Thomson-Reuters Citation Laureate.
-He received Searle Scholar Award, American Association of Immunologists-Pharmingen Investigator Award and William B. Coley Award for Distinguished Research in Basic and Tumor Immunology.
+He has received the Searle Scholar Award, the American Association of Immunologists-Pharmingen Investigator Award and the William B. Coley Award for Distinguished Research in Basic and Tumor Immunology.
 He has been a member of numerous advisory and editorial boards including Cancer Research Institute, Damon Cancer Research Foundation, Cell and Immunity.
 He serves also as an Editor of the Journal of Experimental Medicine.
 Dr. Rudensky has authored over 190 publications.